46 Chetwynd St., Loganholme, Queensland, 4129, Australia

 Rust removers based on acids such as phosphoric acid must be avoided.
 These partially dissolve the iron oxides, but must then be washed away as any acid residues in the iron will accelerate future corrosion, especially under a paint film.
 After washing away, no ongoing inhibiting effect is retained.

-Enclosed are some case histories on the effective recovery of marine and immersed objects, in particular the early British submarine Holland 1, using this tannin based treatment to protect the entire vessel.
+This process was used to protect the early British submarine Holland 1, covering the entire vessel.
 A critical aspect is to water blast and apply rust treatment immediately the object is removed from the water.
 It should not be allowed to dry out before undertaking this process.
-(Note that, for Trade Mark registration reasons, the brand “Fertan” is used in UK.
-The brand “Feronite” is used in Australia).

 The tannin treatment has been found to be non-toxic to marine organisms as well as for human exposure.
 Therefore it is safe to apply, including in any area where runoff to waterways might occur.